CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities

 \section{Ablation Study of the Impact of Satellite Image Time Series}

 In Table \ref{tab:abl}, we analyze the performance of the multi-modal models in setting \Three with respect to the usage of time series.
 We compare our full multi-modal model using satellite image time series against a version using only the most recent image available before the prediction.
 In practice, for the CNN-based model, this impacts the number of parameters in the U-Net decoder as $D_i > D'_i$.
-Table \ref{tab:abl} shows the impact of SITS on model performance in setting \Three, where, regardless of the architectures, the model performs best when presented with SITS rather than a single Sentinel-2 tile.
+Regardless of the architectures, the model performs best when presented with SITS rather than a single Sentinel-2 tile.
 As a consequence, we can hypothesize that dynamic factors directly linked to wildfire can be learned by the model from the temporal dimension of Sentinel-2.